awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD.md

 The FORMAT and AS keywords are optional\.
 CSV can't be used with DELIMITER or FIXEDWIDTH\.

 DELIMITER AS '*delimiter\_character*'
 Single ASCII character that is used to separate fields in the output file, such as a pipe character \( \| \), a comma \( , \), or a tab \( \\t \)\.
 The default delimiter is a pipe character\.
 The AS keyword is optional\.
 DELIMITER can't be used with FIXEDWIDTH\.
 If the data contains the delimiter character, you need to specify the ESCAPE option to escape the delimiter, or use ADDQUOTES to enclose the data in double quotes\.
-Alternatively, specify a delimiter that is not contained in the data\.
+Alternatively, specify a delimiter that isn't contained in the data\.

 FIXEDWIDTH '*fixedwidth\_spec*'
 Unloads the data to a file where each column width is a fixed length, rather than separated by a delimiter\.
 The *fixedwidth\_spec* is a string that specifies the number of columns and the width of the columns\.
 The AS keyword is optional\.
-Because FIXEDWIDTH does not truncate data, the specification for each column in the UNLOAD statement needs to be at least as long as the length of the longest entry for that column\.
+Because FIXEDWIDTH doesn't truncate data, the specification for each column in the UNLOAD statement needs to be at least as long as the length of the longest entry for that column\.
 The format for *fixedwidth\_spec* is shown below:

 ```
 'colID1:colWidth1,colID2:colWidth2, ...'